Answers To Your Frequently Asked Questions

 How can I protect my child from abuse and neglect by the other parent?

 Victims of domestic violence, abuse, and other violent or dangerous behaviors are protected under both federal and state laws.
 Joseph H. Nivin will petition for a domestic violence order of protection, and represent you and your child in Family and/or Supreme Court.
 These proceedings are called family offense proceedings.
 Mr. Nivin is an attorney who regularly appears in Family and Supreme Court.
-He is available to represent you in Queens, Manhattan, Brooklyn, Bronx, Westchester and Nassau.
+He is available to represent you in Queens, Brooklyn, Bronx, Westchester and Nassau.

 My spouse is trying to get more child support.
 What are my rights?